summer1278/tcg-demo/README.md

 tcg-demo
 ========

+Tag Cloud Generator created in 2012-2013, wirtten in Java

-tag cloud generator created in 2013, for my undergradate final year project, in University of Liverpool, supervised by Russell Martin.
+for my undergradate final year project

+supervised by Russell Martin, University of Liverpool